vikashnin/CSIS11_Students/README.md

 ### Important
 1. **Please make sure your version of this repository on GitHub is private and is accessible by only the instructor and you.**
-2. **Please do NOT make changes or add files to the Instructor folder, as this is where you will be able to download new versions of files from the instructor**
+2. **Please do NOT make changes or add files to the Instructor folder, as this is where you will be able to receive new versions of files from the instructor**

 ## Installation
    1. Login to GitHub